Thrombotic thrombocytopenic purpura

-Fluctuating neurological symptoms, such as bizarre behaviour or
+Fluctuating neurological symptoms, such as bizarre behaviour or headaches

 Renal function loss

 A hereditary form of TTP is called the Shulman-Upshaw syndrome.
 Other rare causes are certain medications

 Symptoms and signs

 TTP is generally treated by repeated plasmapheresis, which is the removal of the patient's blood plasma and replacement with donor's plasma.